Mikescher/better-docker-ps/README.md

  - Write multi-value data (like multiple port mappings, multiple networks, etc.) into multiple lines instead of concatenating them.
  - Add color to the STATE and STATUS column (green / yellow / red).
  - Automatically remove columns in the output until it fits in the current terminal width.
+ - sort the output with the `--sort` argument
+ - Enter watch mode with the `--watch` argument

 More Changes from default docker-ps:
  - Show (by default) the container-cmd without arguments.